fwoeck/voice/README.md

 Now you should be able to open the [Voice platform frontend](https://voice01.wimdu.com) with your browser and log in as admin user.
 For the time being, only the latest versions of Chrome and Firefox are supported, because we make use of their WebRTC- and SSE-features.

-Please head over to the [Voice wiki](https://github.com/fwoeck/voice/wiki) to see how you can register your SIP phones and make the first test calls!
+Congratulations, you have the fully operational Voice platform at hand!
+Please head over to the [Voice wiki](https://github.com/fwoeck/voice/wiki) to see how you can register your SIP phones and make the first test calls.

 #### Building the base box with [Veewee](https://github.com/jedi4ever/veewee) (optional)